MTR-Bench: A Comprehensive Benchmark for Multi-Turn Reasoning Evaluation: Experiment

-\begin{itemize}[leftmargin=*] \item \textbf{Task-Specific Analysis}: IP benefits the most from increased interaction turns.
+\item \textbf{Task-Specific Analysis}: IP benefits the most from increased interaction turns.
 In contrast, for DA and SO, additional turns do not always lead to significant performance gains.
-This suggests that even current reasoning models are primarily strong in direct reasoning based on inductive inference, but still weak in deductive and abductive reasoning, which rely on premise assumptions. \item \textbf{Reasoning vs. Non-Reasoning Models}: Overall, the accuracy improvement of non-reasoning models with increasing turns is significantly lower than that of reasoning models.
-This indirectly suggests that non-reasoning models are less effective in utilizing feedback in multi-turn dialogues. \item \textbf{Comparison among Reasoning Models}: We find that o3-mini does not have a clear advantage across arbitrary numbers of turns, especially when the number of reasoning turns is small (e.g., 5).
+This suggests that even current reasoning models are primarily strong in direct reasoning based on inductive inference, but still weak in deductive and abductive reasoning, which rely on premise assumptions.

+\item \textbf{Reasoning vs. Non-Reasoning Models}: Overall, the accuracy improvement of non-reasoning models with increasing turns is significantly lower than that of reasoning models.
+This suggests that non-reasoning models are less effective in utilizing feedback in multi-turn dialogues.

+\item \textbf{Comparison among Reasoning Models}: We find that o3-mini does not have a clear advantage across arbitrary numbers of turns, especially when the number of reasoning turns is small (e.g., 5).
 However, as the number of turns increases, o3-mini demonstrates the most significant improvement in accuracy, particularly in IP.
 This further underscores o3-mini’s strong abilities in leveraging and integrating historical interaction information over multiple turns. \end{itemize}